Powerlearnproject/se-day1-assignment-Cynthia-M-M/README.md

 #Part 2: Introduction to AI and Prompt Engineering

-#Define prompt engineering and discuss its importance in interacting with AI models.
+##Define prompt engineering and discuss its importance in interacting with AI models?
 prompt engineering  is  the practice of crafting effective prompts to guide AI models in generating desired output.
 Importance:
  -Improved user experience - Prompt engineering makes it easy for users to obtain relevant results in the first prompt.
 It helps mitigate bias that may be present from existing